blankaex/blog/_posts/2021-04-08-derivative-distros.md

 Manjaro has a special place in my heart due to my extremely rational loathing of its existence.
 The very concept of Manjaro itself already falls apart.
 It's an Arch-based distribution that ships with a number of different desktop environments, which makes no sense.

 There is a very good reason that you'll rarely see Arch Linux users with a packaged desktop environment.
-Desktop environments provide a suite of packages that form an ecosystem and are intended to be upgraded alongside the OS.
+Desktop environments provide a suite of packages that form a mostly static ecosystem, and are intended to be upgraded alongside the OS.
 Contrary to this, Arch is rolling release and thus does not have OS version upgrades.
 Users are expected to manage individual packages and keep all of them updated, without any partial upgrading.
+Shipping with desktop environments by default contradicts this entire philosophy.

 The developers have also proven their incompetence time and time again.
 A classic example is the time their SSL certificate (a component that keeps their website secure) expired.
 Their solution was to encourage users to wind back their clocks to trick their system into thinking the certificate was still valid.
 Renewing an SSL certificate is **free** (as in free beer), by the way.
 It's also **automatic**, meaning it should never expire.